PanGalacticTech/arduinoDarkTheme/README.md

 The default directory is "C:\Program Files (x86)\Arduino\lib".
 Rename the original "theme" folder for backup"

-Then copy all of these files into a new theme folder.
+Then copy all files in "theme" folder a new theme folder.

+Alternatively just replace the theme.txt files in the theme folder.